-Shares of the Fund are held primarily in book-entry form by the Transfer Agent.
-The Manager or its delegate will direct the Transfer Agent to credit the number of Creation Baskets (or, if the Fund receives the required permissions and the Manager subsequently decides to commence a redemption program, debit the number of Redemption Baskets) to the applicable Authorized Participant.
-The Transfer Agent will issue Creation Baskets (and, if permitted, cancel Redemption Baskets).
+Shares are held primarily in book-entry form by the Transfer Agent.
+The Manager or its delegate will direct the Transfer Agent to credit the number of Creation Baskets to the applicable Authorized Participant.
+The Transfer Agent will issue Creation Baskets.
 Transfers will be made in accordance with standard securities industry practice.
 The Manager may cause the Fund to issue Shares in certificated form in limited circumstances at its discretion.